vtrlindbergh/ehr-management-modules/scripts/setup/README.md

 # Network Setup and Validation Scripts

-This directory contains scripts for setting up the Hyperledger Fabric test network and validating the EHR smart contract functionality.
+This directory contains scripts for setting up the Hyperledger Fabric test network and validating cross-organizational healthcare data sharing.

 ## Scripts Overview